Navigation

 If you haven’t done so already, make sure you seek help from a qualified healthcare professional.
 They are best placed to assess your symptoms and help you to get better.

 It may also help to talk to someone you trust about how you’re feeling.
 This could be a friend or family member.
 Or you might like to talk to people who understand what it’s like to have post-traumatic stress disorder (PTSD) by joining a support group.
-There are many organisations which provide help and support.
+There are many organisations that provide help and support.
 See our section on other helpful websites for more details.

 If you’re having difficulty with specific symptoms like flashbacks, the following tips may help.

-- Take a moment to breathe – focus on your breath as you inhale and exhale.
+• Take a moment to breathe – focus on your breath as you inhale and exhale.

-- Focus on the present moment.
+• Focus on the present moment.
 You might like to look at or hold something that helps you stay focused on the present.
 Or look at your surroundings and really focus on them.

-- Write down or record some phrases to use to remind yourself that you’re safe at times like these.
+• Write down or record some phrases to use to remind yourself that you’re safe at times like these.

-- Soothe yourself – cuddle a pet, curl up in a blanket, listen to music, watch something you enjoy or take a walk in nature.
+• Soothe yourself – cuddle a pet, curl up in a blanket, listen to music, watch something you enjoy or take a walk in nature.

 Looking for mental health support?